 Mitigation of Damages

-- landlord fails to give possession of the leased premises to tenant, or tenant fails to yield possession to the landlord; or
+- When the landlord fails to give possession of the leased premises to tenant, or tenant fails to yield possession to the landlord;

-- tenant fails or refuses to take possession at the beginning of the term; or
+- When the tenant fails or refuses to take possession at the beginning of the term; or

-- landlord or tenant terminates occupancy before the end of the term.
+- When the landlord or tenant terminates occupancy before the end of the term.

-Mitigastion of damages means that the person who has been harmed has to make reasonable efforts to keep from being harmed more.
-But, the law explicitly does not require the landlord to show or lease a prematurely vacated dwelling unit in preference to other units he is offering.
+In these cases, the breaching party is still liable for damages.
+“Mitigation of damages” means that the person who has been harmed has to make reasonable efforts to keep from being harmed even more.
+When a landlord is mitigating damages, the law does not require the landlord to show or lease a prematurely vacated dwelling unit in preference to other available units.

 The provisions of this law cannot be waived in any lease.
 Read the Law: Md.
-Code, Real Prop. § 8-207
+Code, Real Property § 8-207

 Weather-Related Eviction Postponement